justfoolingaround/animdl/readme.md

 - Only tool in existence to bypass [9Anime](https://9anime.to)'s cloudflare protection.
 - Operates with full efficiency and speed by using Python's generator functions to their full capacity.
 - Supports downloading with [Internet Download Manager](https://www.internetdownloadmanager.com/) optionally.
-- Supports streaming with [`mpv`](https://github.com/mpv-player/mpv/), an incredibly efficient, fast and light-weight dependency,and if mpv is not installed animedl automatically searches for [`vlc media player`](https://www.videolan.org/vlc/) in most common installation places and adds it to PATH,allowing you to stream your favourite anime with vlc player.
+- Supports streaming with [`mpv`](https://github.com/mpv-player/mpv/), an incredibly efficient, fast and light-weight dependency.
+- Supports streaming with `vlc`, which might require some easy configurations to make it work.

 ### Usage